 Congratulations for getting to this article on hardening the interior of your home.
 Hopefully, you’ve read and implemented some of the tactics to strengthen your home exterior but don’t stop there!
 Many homeowners only focus on the exterior of the home, but focusing on hardening the interior is equally important.

 A solid home defense plan has multiple layers that all work together.
 Yes, having at least one layer is better than nothing, but having both a hard exterior and interior is best.
 Ideas that will be covered in this article will be safe types, safe placement for firearm accessibility, decorating for cover, and finally, building your safe room(s).

 Whether you have other people living in the home or not, and regardless of your local and state laws, having your firearms safely secured in a safe is an important part of hardening your home interior.
 If you have children, it is self-explanatory as to why you need to secure your firearms, but even for those that live alone, having your firearms secured keeps their accessibility limited to yourself (and whoever else you may choose to include in your defense plan).

 Like firearms, safes come in a wide variety of shapes and sizes, which really give you the flexibility to purchase the right one specific to your home defense plan.
 There are many storage safes out there that allow you to store multiple guns, but these rarely are the best option for home defense use because they are typically large, bulky, heavy which require them to be put in locations out of quick reach, like garages and basements.

 My two main requirements for a home defense safe are to allow for flexible placement and quick, gross-motor skills access.

-- Flexible placement: While next to your bed is a standard place for a home defense safe, it shouldn’t be the only location.
+Flexible placement: While next to your bed is a standard place for a home defense safe, it shouldn’t be the only location.
 A safe should be small enough to fit throughout the house in various locations that provide you with the best access regardless of where you are in the house.
 Whether it is in a cabinet, behind a painting or under a sofa, the best safes allow them to be placed just where you need them to be.

 Timing yourself and racing against the clock is a great way to train on opening your safe under pressure.
 I don’t suggest safes that require a key as that is an extra step, not to mention you might not be able to find the key, and that would be terrible to not have access to your firearm when you need it the most.

 The best safe placement allows quick firearm access from any location within your home.
 If you own a single storage safe for all of your firearms, but it is in a location that isn’t central, you need to purchase a smaller one that you can keep in a central location.
 Consider the following scenario: If I lived in a three-story home and my safe was in the basement, how fast would I be able to get to that safe if a threat was in my house and I was on the top floor?